marifyo/fggcosha/about.md

 We strive for knowledge, truth and wisdom
 God shall ever be our guide
-Love and service are our watchword
+Love and service are our watchwords
 Honesty is all our pride
 Feminine, grace and love of beauty
 All that is good is nurtured here